Three FC soldiers martyred in Balochistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Three FC soldiers embraced martyrdom while five were injured in the line of duty during two separate terrorist activities in Quetta and Turbat areas of Balochistan.
+RAWALPINDI: Three FC soldiers embraced martyrdom on Sunday while five were injured in the line of duty during two separate terrorist activities in Quetta and Turbat areas of Balochistan.

+In Margret, Quetta, terrorists targeted FC troops deployed on security duties.
+During exchange of fire, three FC soldiers embraced martyrdom while one got injured.